Laparticule/wifi-manager/README.md

 # Wifi-Manager
-A script that allows you to connect to a chosen network.
+A Bash script that allows you to connect to a chosen network.